How to Resurface or Patch Concrete

 Commercial and Industrial Implications

 Capital Industries Inc. has numerous products for commercial and industrial concrete floor repair use.
 Concrete is our specialty.
-Our products include but are not limited to KWIK-BOND, KWIK-CRETE, KWIK-FLEX, REPOX-MIX to concrete sealer like REPORE, concrete floor coatings like REPOX and RETRAX to other useful products to help secure and protect concrete.
+Our products include but are not limited to KWIK-BOND, KWIK-CRETE, KWIK-FLEX, REPOX-MIX to concrete sealer like REPORE, concrete floor coatings like REPOX and RETRAX are useful to help secure and protect concrete.
 Contact Capital Industries Inc. today to get started.